Save and name a spreadsheet in Numbers on Mac

 Click the spreadsheet name at the top of the Numbers window, then type a new name.

-Click anywhere outside the dialog to dismiss it.
+Click anywhere outside the dialogue to dismiss it.

 Save a copy of a spreadsheet

 With the spreadsheet open, hold down the Option key on your keyboard and choose File > Save As (from the File menu at the top of your screen).